top of page

 Are there deductions of donations such as expenses, salaries or other costs in FFP?

 No!
 Expenses and costs are borne by the FFP officials themselves fully.
 The motto is that every single donated peso (or Swiss franc) will reach its destination 100%.
 All FFP functionaries work on a freelance/voluntary basis without a salary.
+See also Excel, Accounting, "Extra Donations".

 Does FFP accept donations other than money?
 Do we also help in the non-food area?